 Friendship, networking, connecting to others who share your language, interests (and your gripes) – the benefits of joining a women’s group are endless.
 To make it easier to find the right one for you, INSPIRELLE’s giving you the scoop on some essential women’s associations and clubs which have helped generations of women make France feel more like home.
 So, what are you waiting for?
 Get connected!

-Many women have formed lifelong friendships through AAWE.
+Many women have formed lifelong friendships through the Association of American Women in Europe (AAWE).
 A group of American women living in France and married to Frenchmen (or other Europeans) founded the association in 1961.
 The first issue they tackled was obtaining and safeguarding their bi-cultural children’s U.S. citizenship.
 Today, the AAWE community continues to serve its members’ evolving needs, including important issues such as bilingualism, education, citizenship, voting and legal rights.
-Their comprehensive AAWE Guide to Education is an indispensable resource for well-researched information about bilingual education and the French primary and secondary education system.
+Their comprehensive AAWE Guide to Education is an indispensable resource for well-researched information about bilingual primary and secondary education in France.
 For parents of older kids, there’s Beyond the Bac: Higher Education in France and Beyond.
 But it’s not all serious!
-We hear that AAWE throws an awesome Halloween party, after-work cocktails, senior lunches, networking events and an annual Bazaar (coming up on November 21, 2015!) where you can find second-hand toys, books, clothes for the whole family and designer digs at bargain bin prices.
-And you don’t have to be American, or married to a French man, to join!
+We hear that AAWE throws an awesome Halloween party, after-work cocktails, senior lunches, networking events and an annual Bazaar where you can find second-hand toys, books, and designer digs at bargain bin prices.
+And you don’t have to be American to join!

 Founded in 1949, this group is the longest-standing organization for American women in France.
 Although its roots were formed in the expat American community of post-war Paris, today it warmly welcomes all English-speaking women from any country.
 AWG offers plenty of social and cultural activities: from guided museum tours to wine tastings, countryside hikes and weekend getaways.
 Or, why not get more involved and volunteer in one of AWG’s many philanthropic partnerships?